cogdog/wp-dimension/docs.md

 ## Suggested Plugins

-* [Iconic Awesome Fonts For Menus](https://github.com/cogdog/font-awesome-5-menus) used to add the icons to the social media links below the tag line (also made by me)
+* [Iconic Fonts For Menus](https://github.com/cogdog/font-awesome-5-menus) used to add the icons to the social media links below the tag line (also made by me)
-* [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsive sized to fill the column width
 * [JetPack](https://wordpress.org/plugins/jetpack/) can add a number of capabilities, such as adding a contact form.
 If you do [create a contact form](https://jetpack.com/support/contact-form/), make sure you also add and activate [Akismet](http://akismet.com/) because *you will get spam*
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) If you change to this theme from another one, you should run this plug to re-generate previously uploaded images in the specific sizes used by the theme.